-High school students interested in the Communication Disorders major can prepare themselves by taking courses in psychology, English grammar, speech, and biology.
+High school students who are interested in the Communication Disorders major can prepare themselves by taking courses in psychology, English grammar, speech, and human biology.
 Experience with young children is also helpful, as is volunteer or paid work with individuals with disabilities.

-SUNY New Paltz students who are interested in the major but are undeclared may request advisement by faculty in the department.
-Please contact the Academic Advising office if you wish to change your advisor to one in Communication Disorders.
+Undeclared SUNY New Paltz students who are interested in the major may receive advisement by faculty in the Communication Disorders Department.
+Students should contact Academic Advising or the Communication Disorders Department to request an adviser in Communication Disorders.

-Transfer students should contact Transfer Admissions as early as possible.
-The Communication Disorders majors are intensive programs with little room for electives in the Junior and Senior years.
-Some course equivalencies from other colleges will be accepted pending evaluation.
-If you wish to transfer, you must have completed at least 30 credits of college-level work with a minimum GPA of 3.0 to declare the major.
-It is preferable if you can complete the A.A. or A.S. degree prior to transferring.
-All transfer students must attend one of the advising sessions with the Department of Communication Disorders that are scheduled as part of Transfer Orientation during spring and summer.
+Transfer and second degree students should contact Transfer Admissions as early as possible as a limited number of these students are accepted each fall and spring semesters.
+The Communication Disorders major is an intensive program with little room for electives in the Junior and Senior years.
+Some equivalent courses from other colleges may be accepted pending evaluation and approval.
+Students wishing to transfer into the major must have completed at least 30 credits of college-level work and have a minimum GPA of 3.0.
+Students are encouraged to take two social or behavioral science courses, one course in human biology, one course in chemistry or physics (not Astronomy), one course in statistics, one educational foundations course, and one child development course prior to transferring into the major.
+It is also preferable for students to complete the A.A. or A.S. degree prior to transferring.
+All transfer and second degree students must attend one of the advising sessions offered by the Communication Disorders Department which are scheduled as part of Transfer Orientation during spring and summer.

 For admissions information contact: